 These quantities serve 2, but can be multiplied to fill a punch bowl.

-Add all ingredients and a large block of ice to a punch bowl.
+Add the chardonnay, pinot noir, cognac, maraschino liqueur and ginger ale, along with a large block of ice, to a punch bowl.

-Divide between punch cups or rocks glasses, and garnish each with a blood orange slice.
+Divide between punch cups or rocks glasses with fresh ice, and garnish each with a blood orange slice.